Hurricanes vs. Devils: Betting Trends, Odds, Advanced Stats - NHL Playoffs Second Round Game 1

 Hurricanes Advanced Stats

-- During the last 10 games, the Hurricanes have scored 0.7 fewer goals per game than their season average.
+- In the past 10 games, the Hurricanes have scored 0.7 fewer goals per game than their season average.

 Not all offers available in all states.
 Please gamble responsibly.
 If you or someone you know has developed a gambling problem or addiction, contact 1-800-GAMBLER.